MarceloArrais/udacity-datascientist-nanodegree/rio-de-janeiro-airbnb/blog-post.md

 The business model of Airbnb is earning  a solid position in strategic markets worldwide.
 One of them is Rio de Janeiro: the most recognizable Brazilian city abroad.
 In 2019, Rio received around 6.5 million visitors, the tourism industry has grown 1,4% and the market was evaluated in the billions of dollars, according to Agência Brasil EBC [1].
 This is a promising market for a disruptive player as Airbnb.
 Thereby, in the light of tourism market in Rio, I explored the case study of Airbnb by using Data Science techniques.
 All data used in this article is publicly available at Inside Airbnb.
 [2]
 ### This article will show you the following topics:
-1. Airbnb growth in term of reviews.
+1. Is Airbnb growing in Rio de Janeiro?
-2. The impact in Airbnb activity in virtue of big events like The New Year's Eve and Carnival.
+2. How events as New Year’s Eve and Carnival affect Airbnb’s activities?
-3. The most popular neighbourhoods.
+3. The most popular neighbourhoods?
-4. Pricing.
+4. Do the average price depend on both neighborhood and property type?

 ### Airbnb growth
 The chart below gives a visualization on how Airbnb is growing each year by counting the accumulative number of reviews in the platform.